The docker logs command shows information logged by a running container. The

 you ran the command interactively in a terminal.
 UNIX and Linux commands

-typically open three I/O streams when they run, called STDIN
+typically open three I/O streams when they run, called STDIN, STDOUT, and

 about I/O and Linux, see the